hrgunn/MLH/SQL Intro/README.md

 CREATE TABLE william (id INTEGER PRIMARY KEY, character TEXT, movie TEXT, year INTEGER);
 ```
 * The semi colon at the end is a necessity.
 It tells sql that you are done with that command.
-* Commands in SQL should be writte in all CAPS.
+* Commands in SQL should be written in all CAPS.
 This is to distinguish them from your databases names and columns.
 In some SQL languages this is enforced.
 In SQLite3 it's the wild west.
 * `william` is the name of the table we just created
 * `id` / `character` / `movie` are the names of the column
 * They are defined by capitalized `INTEGER`, `TEXT`, and `INTEGER`